Lalleshwari: Influence on Nund Rishi and The Rishi Sufi Order

 God, give me a gift like that!The spiritual kinship between Lalleshwari and Nund Rishi symbolizes the harmonious blending of Shaivism and Sufism in Kashmir.
 Their teachings transcended religious boundaries, fostering a culture of tolerance, compassion, and unity.
-Their combined legacy laid the foundation for the Rishi order in Kashmir, which emphasizes inner spirituality over external rituals and promotes a universal message of love and understanding.
+Their combined legacy laid the foundation for the Rishi order in Kashmir, which emphasizes inner spirituality over external rituals and promotes a universal message of love understanding.

-In summary, the profound connection between Nund Rishi and Lalleshwari exemplifies the rich tapestry of Kashmir's spiritual heritage, characterized by a deep commitment to inner realization, universal love, and the transcendence of religious divisions.

 Lalleshwari profoundly shaped the Rishi Sufi Order in Kashmir through her mystic poetry, known as 'Vakhs'.
 These verses, blending elements of Shaivism and Sufism, emphasized direct personal experience of the divine, transcending ritualistic practices.
 Her teachings inspired Nund Rishi, who further developed the Rishi order, promoting values of simplicity, equality, and non-violence.
 Lalleshwari's influence is evident in the Rishi Sufi Order's emphasis on spiritual unity and communal harmony, laying the foundation for a syncretic religious culture in Kashmir.

 Literary works

 Lalleshwari's poems represent some of the earliest works of Kashmiri literature, written as Kashmiri began to emerge as a distinct language from Apabhramsa Prakrit, which was spoken in North India.
-A total of 285 poems, known as vakhs, are attributed to Lalleshwari.
+A total of 285 poems, known as vakhs, are attributed to Lalleshwari, including the Kashmiri lullaby Hukus Bukus.

 Lalleshwari's vakhs drawn from influences and languages that made contact with the Indian sub-continent in her life, drawing from Sanskritic, Islamic and Sufi cultures.